chrismatteson/hashicorp_azure_training/docs/slides-tf.md

 <br>
 .contents[
 In this chapter we:
-* Reviewed the value Terraform Enterprise offers
-* Looked at Terraform Cloud and Enterprise
+* Reviewed at Terraform Cloud and Enterprise
 * Signed up for a Terraform Cloud account
 * Created a new organization
 * Learned about Remote State